 When the online entry closes on Tournament Planner if you click on the ‘Tournament’ tab and select ‘player validation’ from the dropdown list the list of players without a Member ID (pin) will appear.
 The player’s pins must be input to the system before the end of the tournament.
 Otherwise the player does not receive Ranking Points.
 It is a requirement that a tournament organiser completes this process for each Tennis Ireland sanctioned tournament.

-In order to ensure that the results when published can ‘count’ toward the AIG National Junior Ranking complete the scorecard in results.
+In order to ensure that the results when published can ‘count’ toward the National Junior Rankings complete the scorecard in results.
 All details must be input and not just ‘win/lose’.

 Tournaments should have a completed Tournament Software file available for 12 noon on the Tuesday following the final day of the tournament.
-This would allow rankings to be updated immediately so players can receive their ranking points by 6pm on the Tuesday following the tournament.
+This would allow rankings to be updated immediately so players can receive their ranking points by close of business Wednesday.
 If a complete file is not available within this time frame, the club could be fined for each week (or part thereof) that Tennis Ireland are awaiting the completed file.